reismatheus97/log-analysis-project/README.md

 3- Copy ```log-analysis-project.py``` and paste it into the vagrant directory inside your virtual machine.

-4- Connect to your VM and get into the vagrant directory \
+4- Connect to your VM and after it get into the vagrant directory: \
 ```$ cd / & cd /vagrant ```

 5- Then, run: \